Canadian Oil Sands says no plan to sell future production

-CALGARY, Alberta (Reuters) - Canadian Oil Sands Ltd, the largest stakeholder in the Syncrude oil sands project, said on Wednesday it had reviewed selling a small portion of its future production but decided against the option for now.
+CALGARY, Alberta, Sept 9 (Reuters) - Canadian Oil Sands Ltd , the largest stakeholder in the Syncrude oil sands project, said on Wednesday it had reviewed selling a small portion of its future production but decided against the option for now.

 COS spokeswoman Siren Fisekci said a sale would have involved a small percentage of revenues COS generates from crude production in a exchange for a one-time payment.